Part of CNS 7.1 / GCTS: Grounded Chiral Tensor Synthesis

 $$ P(c \mid E,A,I)= \sum_k Q(W_k\mid E,A,I)\,\mathbf{1}[c \in Cl(W_k)] $$

-The score reports posterior mass across structured worlds rather than direct LLM confidence.
+The score reports posterior mass across structured worlds.
+LLM confidence has no role in the runtime truth value.

 Strict proof support is emitted separately: